bil/timestamping/README.md

 # Trusted Timestamping for Scientific Research Data

-This repository presents a framework for leveraging [trusted timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping) as defined in [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) in a manner suitable for providing data integrity assurances for scientific research data (or arbitrary files/data).
+This repository presents a [open source](https://en.wikipedia.org/wiki/Open_source) framework for leveraging [trusted timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping) as defined in [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) in a manner suitable for providing data integrity assurances for scientific research data (or arbitrary files/data).

+This frameworks permits a cryptographically secure way to prove that a specific version of a file (or directory of files) existed at the time of timestamping.
+This can be helpful in demonstrating that a specific piece of scientific data has not been altered since the timestamp (e.g., shortly after acquisition/creation).
+It can also be used to maintain an [electronic lab notebook](https://en.wikipedia.org/wiki/Electronic_lab_notebook) via timestamped git repositories.

 ## Timestamping Website: [timestamp.stanford.edu](https://timestamp.stanford.edu)